splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-exporter.rst

 The SignalFx exporter correlates the traces it receives to metrics.
 When the exporter detects a new service or environment, it associates the source (for example, a host or a pod) to that service or environment in Observability Cloud, and identifies them using ``sf_service`` and ``sf_environment``.
 You can then filter those metrics based on the trace service and environment.

-.. note:: You need to send traces using ``sapmexporter`` to see them in Observability Cloud.
+.. note:: You need to send traces using :ref:`splunk-apm-exporter` to see them in Observability Cloud.

 Use the ``correlation`` setting to control the syncing of service and environment properties onto dimensions.
 It has the following options: